Aaron98990/ways-of-the-game/restarts.md

 "A free kick can be taken by lifting the ball with a foot or both feet simultaneously" - this applies to any restart that is kicked

-For dropped balls, any player can start dribbing the ball as the ball is in play.
+For dropped balls, any player can start dribbing the ball as the ball is in play when the ball touches the ground.

-## Two touches before opponent's goal
+## Goals from restarts

 An throw-in, indriect free kick and dropped ball requires the ball to be touched by two players, before entering the opponent's goal else its a goal kick.
 All other restarts, you may scores a goal in the opponent's goal directly (without the ball needing to touch another player other than the kicker) from the restart.

-## Own goal directly from restart

 From all restarts, you can't directly score an own-goal.
 Directly means only the person taking the restart touched the ball before it enters the goal.
 If you do, it's a corner kick for your opponents.
-- "if the ball directly enters the [kicker’s/thrower's] goal, a corner kick is awarded to the opponents"

-Dropped ball follows the same idea as above - except it also applies if only one person touches the ball (even multiple times):
-- "If a dropped ball enters the goal without touching at least two players, play is restarted with: a corner kick if it enters the team’s goal"

 ## Striking the ball at an opponent